Harmonic tropical morphisms and approximation

-A 1-form $\omega$ on $C$ corresponds locally to the data $a \, dx$ on any leaf-edge $e$, where $a \in \mathbb{R}$ and $x \, : \, e \rightarrow \mathbb{R}$ is an isometric coordinate.
-For any other isometric coordinate $y$, one has $\omega = \pm a \, dy$ depending whether $x \circ y^{-1}$ preserves orientation or not.
-Therefore, $\omega$ is locally equivalent to the data of an orientation on any leaf-edge of $C$ plus the corresponding real number $a$.
-Globally, $\omega$ is equivalent to the datum of an electric current on $C$ seen as an electrical circuit, where the balancing condition corresponds to the conservation of energy at the node of the circuits.
+A 1-form $\sw$ on $C$ corresponds locally to the datum $a \, dx$ on any $e\in LE(C)$, where $a \in \mathbb{R}$ and $x \, : \, e \rightarrow \mathbb{R}$ is an isometric coordinate.
+For any other isometric coordinate $y$, one has $\sw = \pm a \, dy$ depending whether $x \circ y^{-1}$ preserves orientation or not.
+Therefore, the $1$-form $\sw$ is equivalent to the data of an orientation on any $e\in LE(C)$ plus the corresponding real number $a$.
+In other words, the form $\sw$ is equivalent to the datum of an electric current on $C$ seen as an electrical circuit.
+The above balancing condition corresponds then to the conservation of energy at the node of the circuit.